gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

 * rename imported packages: replace ``net.gini.android.vision`` with ``net.gini.android.capture``,
 * rename interface names: replace ``GiniVision`` with ``GiniCapture``,
-* we recommend moving from the Gini API SDK to the newer Gini Pay API Library which offers kotlin coroutine support.
+* we recommend moving from the Gini API SDK to the newer Gini Bank API Library which offers kotlin coroutine support.

 Event Tracking
 --------------

 Event tracking works the same way as in the GiniVisionLibrary.
-You only need to update the package name and set your ``EventTracker`` implementation when configuring the Gini Pay Bank SDK.
+You only need to update the package name and set your ``EventTracker`` implementation when configuring the Gini Bank SDK.

 This is how it was used in the Gini Vision Library: